-Our faculty of professionals and scholars foster creativity and scholarship in a supportive and actively engaging environment.
-Students don't just think and talk about media.
-They create media.
+Our faculty of professionals and scholars

+fosters creativity and scholarship in a supportive and actively engaging environment.
+Students don't just think and talk about media, they create it.
 They construct multimedia sites and web pages.
 They edit and write news, feature, and opinion articles, press releases, and scripts.
 They design page layouts, brochures, and CD covers.
 They make movies.
-They do whatever excites and interests them about the field of communications.
+They do whatever excites and interests them about the field of communications